linsyking/Messenger/docs/Introduction.md

 - Auto-adapting.
   Try resizing the web browser or play Reweave on your phone.
 There are no difference!
 - LocalStorage support.
   You can easily manage the game data.
+Players don't have to finish your game in one run.
 - Audio Manager.
   It's extremely easy to play audios in Messenger.
 You can choose to play one audio in loop mode or once mode.
 - Easy textures and sprites.